AntonioSkara132/LangPathModel/README.md

 # LangPath

 LangPathModel is a transformer-based model designed to generate 2D paths in an autoregressive manner, conditioned on natural language input.
+As a u tutorial please check our notebook.ipynb.

 ## Installation